Steamopollys/Steamodded/README.md

 ### How to Install a Mod
 - Go to `C:\Users\USER\AppData\Roaming\Balatro\Mods` (Create the "Mods" directory if necessary)
-- Put the mod into the directory (only the Mod File, nothing else and not in a sub directory)
+- Put the mod into the directory (only the Mod File if there is only one file provided or all the files in a subdirectory)
 - Launch the Game and enjoy!

 ## Dependencies